awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-create-sample-db.md

 **Note**
 We recommend using the COPY command to load large datasets into Amazon Redshift from Amazon S3 or DynamoDB\.
 For more information about COPY syntax, see [COPY](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) in the *Amazon Redshift Database Developer Guide*\.

-   The sample data for this tutorial is provided in an Amazon S3 bucket that is owned by Amazon Redshift\.
-The bucket permissions are configured to allow all authenticated AWS users read access to the sample data files\.
+   Download file [tickitdb\.zip](samples/tickitdb.zip) that contains individual sample data files\.
+Unzip and load the individual files to a `tickit` folder in your Amazon S3 bucket in your AWS Region\.
+Edit the COPY commands in this tutorial to point to the files in your Amazon S3 bucket\.
+For information about how to manage files with Amazon S3, see [Creating and Configuring an S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-configure-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.

    To load the sample data, you must provide authentication for your cluster to access Amazon S3 on your behalf\.
 You can provide either role\-based authentication or key\-based authentication\.
 We recommend using role\-based authentication\.
 For more information about both types of authentication, see [CREDENTIALS](https://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-credentials.html) in the Amazon Redshift Database Developer Guide\.